HomeOnline casinos CanadaAlberta online casinos

 • Loss limits

-You'll be able to set all the above for 24 hours, seven days, or one month.
-Likewise, you'll be able to opt into a short-term break in play of up to three months, or AGLC's self-exclusion program.
+You can set all the above for 24 hours, seven days, or one month.
+Likewise, you can opt into a short-term break in play of up to three months, or AGLC's self-exclusion program.

-The SRIG also sets out rules on operators sending players reminders to review their ability to set limits and review their account activity.
-Operators will be duty-bound to monitor player behaviour and identify anyone who may be at risk.
+The SRIG also set out rules on operators sending players reminders to review their ability to set limits and review their account activity.
+Operators are duty-bound to monitor player behaviour and identify anyone who may be at risk.

-The SRIG does not yet set out specific rules regarding online casino bonuses.
-Alberta will likely follow Ontario's lead and has already stated professional athletes cannot appear in promotional materials.
+The SRIG set out specific rules regarding advertising, too.
+These include restrictions on advertising online casino bonuses and using professional athletes in promotional materials.

 How old do you have to be to gamble in Alberta?

 You must be at least 18 years old to gamble in Alberta.
-This will remain unchanged once the new fully regulated market launches and aligns with the rules in Manitoba and Quebec.
+This aligns with the rules in Manitoba and Quebec.
 In other Canadian provinces like Ontario, you must be at least 19 to gamble.

-It's important to be aware of other rules you'll need to follow when the new era of gambling in Alberta begins:
+It's important to be aware of other rules you need to follow with the new era of gambling in Alberta underway:

-• You'll need to be physically present in AB provincial lines to wager at AiGC and AGLC sites, rather than being able to log in from anywhere in CA.
+• You must be physically present in AB provincial lines to wager at AiGC and AGLC sites, rather than being able to log in from anywhere in Canada.

-• You'll need a driver's licence, current passport, Canadian Citizenship Card, or Alberta ID card to pass Know Your Customer (KYC) and AML checks, with utility bills sufficient to prove your address.
+• You need a driver's licence, current passport, Canadian Citizenship Card, or Alberta ID card to pass Know Your Customer (KYC) and AML checks, with utility bills sufficient to prove your address.

-• As ever, taxes are only applicable on gambling winnings if you earn interest from investing them or they make up most of your income as a professional gambler.
+• As it stands in 2026, taxes are only applicable on gambling winnings if you earn interest from investing them or they make up most of your income as a professional gambler.

 How many casinos are in Alberta?